Home/MLB

 Well, there are no allegations of cheating against the Blue Jays in game 7 tonight, and the entire game went fair and transparently.
 Yet the comments read, “Probably cheated” and “A product of the Houston Astros.”

 By referencing his former team, the fans seem yet to get over Springer’s past.
 However, a few note that the outfielder’s talent just cannot be overpowered by the scandal.
 “George never needed the trash cans,” one fan highlighted.
 Just check how Springer performed all through this year.
-With the Blue Jays, he scored 32 HRs at .309, and in Game 7, he hit his career 23rd postseason homer– the third most in the league.
+He scored 32 HRs this season at .309, and in Game 7, he hit his career 23rd postseason homer, tied for third most in the league.

 Nevertheless, Springer performed what is expected from him, and this year, the Blue Jays surely performed like a World Series-bound team.